suganyamuralikarthik/Python-Data-Structures-and-Conditional-Statements/README.md

 Sample Output
 Enter your score (0 to 10): 7
 Average: Good effort!
 Keep practicing.
-## 🔑 Key Insights
+🎯 Key Insights

-• Lists are **ordered and mutable**, allowing elements to be added, removed, and modified.
+• Lists are ordered and mutable.
-• Dictionary data is stored as **key-value pairs** for easy access and updates.
+• Dictionaries store data as key-value pairs.
-• Sets store **unique values** and automatically remove duplicates.
+• Sets automatically remove duplicate values.
-• List slicing helps access a specific range of elements.
-• `append()` adds one element, while `extend()` adds multiple elements.
+• append() adds one element, while extend() adds multiple elements.
+• Indexing and slicing are used to access list elements.
-• `union()` combines unique elements from two sets, while `intersection()` finds common elements.
+• union() combines sets and intersection() finds common elements.
-• Conditional statements (`if`, `elif`, `else`) help make decisions based on conditions.
-• User input can be combined with conditional statements to create interactive programs.
+• if, elif, and else are used for decision-making.

 📂 Project File

 Python Data Structures - Lists, Dictionaries, Sets & Conditional Statements.ipynb